 The Department of Wildlife and Fisheries Sciences offers three Concentration areas within their major of Wildlife and Fisheries Sciences: Fisheries, Aquaculture, & Aquatic Sciences/Wildlife Ecology & Conservation/Vertebrate Zoology.
 After consultation with an advisor, each student will choose a course of study from among the options within the department.

-This option is designed for both students interested in the research and management of fish, other freshwater and marine organisms, and the ecosystems that sustain them, as well as controlled production of organisms in aquatic systems.
+This fisheries, aquaculture, and aquatic sciences option is designed for both students interested in the research and management of fish, other freshwater and marine organisms, and the ecosystems that sustain them, as well as controlled production of organisms in aquatic systems.
 For students interested in the controlled production of organisms in aquatic systems, courses in this option are structured to provide the scientific and technological basis of fish culture.
 Careers are available in state and federal resource agencies; fisheries management companies; nongovernmental conservation organizations; environmental consulting firms; and private consultation.
 In addition, careers may be available in supporting areas such as quality control, supply, marketing, distribution, finance, consultation as well as domestic and foreign resource development.
 This option meets American Fisheries Society requirements for certification as an Associate Fisheries Professional.

 Wildlife Ecology & Conservation Option